Automorphisms of the Torelli complex for the one-holed genus two surface: Hexagons of type 2

 \begin{proof} The former assertion holds because otherwise $B$ and $F$ would be isotopic.
 The latter assertion holds because $l_C$ and $l_E$ are non-isotopic and because both $l_C$ and $l_E$ cut off $\partial_a^1$. \end{proof}

 \begin{claim} The intersection $D_1\cap R$ consists of mutually isotopic, essential simple arcs in $R$. \end{claim}

 \begin{proof} Assuming the contrary, we deduce a contradiction.
-Any family of essential simple arcs in $R$ which are mutually disjoint and non-isotopic has at most three elements.
+Any family of essential simple arcs in $R$ which are mutually disjoint and non-isotopic and whose boundaries lie in $A_1$ has at most three elements.
 If $D_1\cap R$ had three components which are mutually non-isotopic, then $l_C$ and $l_E$ would be isotopic because $l_C$ and $l_E$ are disjoint from $D_1\cap R$.
 This contradicts Claim \ref{claim-ce}.
 We thus assume that $D_1\cap R$ contains exactly two essential simple arcs in $R$ up to isotopy.
 Let $l_D^1$ and $l_D^2$ be components of $D_1\cap R$ which are non-isotopic.

 If either $l_D^1$ or $l_D^2$ cut off $\partial_a^1$, then $l_C$ and $l_E$ would be isotopic to that arc.
 This also contradicts Claim \ref{claim-ce}.
 It follows that one of $l_D^1$ and $l_D^2$ cuts off $\partial_d^1$ and another cuts off $\partial_d^2$.
 Without loss of generality, we may assume that $l_D^1$ cuts off $\partial_d^1$, and $l_D^2$ cuts off $\partial_d^2$.